Joseph Coles Kirby

 Joseph Coles Kirby (10 June 1837 – 1 August 1924) was an English flour miller who migrated to Sydney, Australia in 1854.
 In 1864, Kirby was ordained in the Congregational Churches and then ministered to rural and city congregations in Queensland and South Australia and supported or led many causes for social reform such as the temperance movement, women's suffrage and "social purity", raising the age of consent to 16 in Australia.

 Early life

 Kirby was born on 10 June 1837 at Castle Mills, Buckingham, England to John and Mary (née Coles) Kirby.
-Educated at Sibford School, a Quaker boarding school in Oxfordshire, the young Kirby inherited his mothers concern for social reform which would shape his later life.
+Educated at Sibford School, a Quaker boarding school in Oxfordshire, the young Kirby inherited his mother's concern for social reform which would shape his later life.
 At 13 he entered his father's flour-milling business but always loved reading and had a passion for self-improvement.

 Migration to Sydney

 The family migrated to Sydney in 1854 when his father's business went bankrupt but the 17-year-old Kirby was able to find work at another flour-mill in Sydney.
 It was in Sydney that he joined the Pitt Street Congregational Church where the members at that time included David Jones, John Fairfax and Rev. John West.
 Here Kirby criticised the dominant social groups in New South Wales and advocated total abstinence.